 Once the Immunoassay Screen tests come back as Positive, samples are then taken to gauge the level of methamphetamine present at the address.

 These samples are then sent to Hill Laboratories to find the actual contamination level.
-Hills Laboratories is an IANZ accredited laboratory operating to NZS ISO/IEC 170252005 standard.
+Hills Laboratories is an IANZ accredited laboratory operating to NZS 8510:2017 standard.

 The analysis of the individual samples taken are then confirmed and the methamphetamine level and its precursors if present in the house, are provided to DAT in an easy to understand, Analysis Report.

-If these levels exceed the NZ Ministry of Health Guidelines standard (0.50μg/100cm²) in any of the areas tested within the property, then the 2010 Ministry of Health Guidelines for meth lab clean up establish that for any contamination level above 0.50μg/100cm² it be recommended that a property be subject to decontamination.
+If these levels exceed the NZ Ministry of Health Guidelines standard (1.50μg/100cm²) in any of the areas tested within the property, then the 2017 Ministry of Health Guidelines for meth lab clean up establish that for any contamination level above 1.50μg/100cm² it be recommended that a property be subject to decontamination.